Global existence of the irrotational Euler-Nordstr\"om equations with a positive cosmological constant: The gravitational field equation: Introduction

-We point out that we require the deviations to be spatially periodic, and that is why \autoref{eq:wave:1}--\autoref{eq:wave:2} are considered in the Sobolev spaces $H^m(\setT^3)$.
+We note that the deviations are required to be spatially periodic.
+For this reason, equations \eqref{eq:wave:1}--\eqref{eq:wave:2} are formulated in the Sobolev spaces $H^m(\setT^3)$.

-\begin{rem}[On the smallness assumption of $a(t,x)$] The physical situation we consider is a vacuum solution with a small but finite deviation.
-For a linear equation of state, this corresponds to a small pressure $p$, which in turn implies a small trace of the energy-momentum tensor.
-From \autoref{eq:choquet-bruhat-irrotational-fluid:20}, \autoref{eq:section1-intro:1}, and \autoref{eq:section1-intro:11}, it follows that $a(t,x)$ needs to be small small. \end{rem}
+\begin{rem}[On the smallness assumption of $a(t,x)$] The physical regime under consideration is that of a vacuum solution subject to a small but finite perturbation.
+For a linear equation of state, this entails a small pressure $p$, which in turn implies a small trace of the energy--momentum tensor.
+From \autoref{eq:choquet-bruhat-irrotational-fluid:20}, \autoref{eq:section1-intro:1}, and \autoref{eq:section1-intro:11}, it follows that $a(t,x)$ must itself be small. \end{rem}

+To secure a global solution of the gravitational field equation, the term $(1+u)^\mu$ must remain smooth throughout the evolution.
+This, in turn, requires that $u$ stay small at all times.
+To achieve this, we construct the energy functional by \autoref{M-eq:decaying-energy-estimates-nordstroem:3}.
+Beyond controlling the time derivative and spatial gradient of the solution, it also bounds $\|u\|_{H^m(\setT^3)}$.
+By keeping the energy uniformly small, we ensure that $u$ itself remains small.

+In an earlier paper \cite{Brauer_Karp_23}, we studied a related semi-linear equation with a cubic nonlinearity, $(1+u)^3$, which is smooth for all values of $u$.
+That analysis was possible because the equation was not coupled to the Euler system \eqref{eq:section1-intro:3}.
+There, we relied on the machinery of symmetric hyperbolic systems, but the resulting energy estimate did not control $u$.
+With fractional powers, by contrast, such control is indispensable, both for global existence and for the long-time asymptotic behaviour of solutions.

+There is a substantial body of work on the global existence of semi-linear wave equations with small initial data (see, for example, \cite{Ebert_Reissig_18}).
+Related results are available for wave equations on a de Sitter spacetime \cite{Yagdjian_Galstian_08 }.

+The problem considered here has a different structure.
+The right-hand side is of the form $e^{-\varkappa} a(t,x)(1+u)^\mu$, and the smallness assumption falls not on the initial data but on the coefficient $a(t,x)$.
+To our knowledge, this class of problems has not been addressed in the existing literature.

+Having set out the problem, we describe the structure of the paper and summarise our main results.

-In the next section we provide the necessary mathematical tools to present and prove our main theorem.
+In \fullref{M-sec:math-prel} we introduce the necessary mathematical tools, such as Sobolev spaces on the torus $\setT^3$ and estimates for nonlinear functions.

-In an earlier publication \cite{Brauer_Karp_23}, we examined a similar problem with a smooth right-hand side.
-In the present work, by contrast, the right-hand side contains a fractional power, which remains smooth provided $u$ stays small for all $t$.

-Our previous method, based on symmetric hyperbolic systems, suffered from a drawback: the norm of $u$ could not be controlled directly by the energy.
-Here we introduce a new energy functional that does allow such control.
-As a consequence, the fractional power remains smooth for all times.
-This functional is central to our argument for proving global existence.